-- Provide information on the broader U.S. security cooperation with Nigeria since 2009 and outline more recent changes and the funding sources that will be utilized, to include training or equipping, mentoring, technical assistance or other program that provides for: - Intelligence sharing; - Training to a new unit known as the 143rd Ranger Battalion; - Training to the 101st CT battalion and the 111th Special Operations Group;
+- ♦ Provide information on the broader U.S. security cooperation with Nigeria since 2009 and outline more recent changes and the funding sources that will be utilized, to include training or equipping, mentoring, technical assistance or other program that provides for: - Intelligence sharing;

+• Training to a new unit known as the 143rd Ranger Battalion;

+Training to the 101st CT battalion and the 111th Special Operations

-- C-IED training and civ-mil training; Nigerian Army Special Operations Command (NASOC); - And remaining GSCF funding or its replacement. - Incorporate regional training and equipping programming and plans into the above strategic approach to helping Nigeria and the broader region counter militant extremists, including to provide training to the Multi-National Joint Task Force (Chad, Cameroon, Niger, and Nigeria). - What if any additional outcomes emerged from the summit of heads of state that was convened by President Hollande in France on May 17 regarding the region.
+- C-IED training and civ-mil training; Nigerian Army Special Operations Command (NASOC); - And remaining GSCF funding or its replacement. - ♦ Incorporate regional training and equipping programming and plans into the above strategic approach to helping Nigeria and the broader region counter militant extremists, including to provide training to the Multi-National Joint Task Force (Chad, Cameroon, Niger, and Nigeria).

+• What if any additional outcomes emerged from the summit of heads of state that was convened by President Hollande in France on May 17 regarding the

 Answer.
-The Department of State uses bilateral and regional funding from the fol-Iniswer: The Department of beater daes of the regional and regional minimum from the her-lowing foreign assistance accounts to advance U.S. security cooperation with Nige-ria: (1) Foreign Military Financing (FMF); (2) International Military Education and Training (IMET); (3) Peacekeeping Operations (PKO); (4) International Narcotics Control and Law Enforcement (INCLE); and (5) Nonproliferation, Antiterrorism, Demining and Related Programs (NADR).
+The Department of State uses bilateral and regional funding from the following foreign assistance accounts to advance U.S. security cooperation with Nigeria: (1) Foreign Military Financing (FMF); (2) International Military Education and Training (IMET); (3) Peacekeeping Operations (PKO); (4) International Narcotics Control and Law Enforcement (INCLE); and (5) Nonproliferation, Antiterrorism, Demining and Related Programs (NADR).

-Since 2009, Nigeria has received FMF, IMET, and/or PKO funding for enhancing capabilities for counterterrorism, peacekeeping, maritime security, and/or profes-sionalism.
+Since 2009, Nigeria has received FMF, IMET, and/or PKO funding for enhancing capabilities for counterterrorism, peacekeeping, maritime security, and/or professionalism.
 Nigeria has also consistently received INCLE and NADR funding to strengthen the professionalism and capacity of select law enforcement and judicial entities, with a focus on countering terrorism and combating financial crimes.
 The Department of Defense also uses title 10 authorities (e.g., section 1206) to enhance cooperation with the Nigerian military.

-In the face of the growing threat posed by Boko Haram, we are seeking to increase several lines of security assistance to help Nigeria pursue a more com-prehensive approach toward the Boko Haram threat.
-For example, we have obli-gated \$4.5 million of FY 2014 PKO funding allocated as part of the Trans-Sahara Counterterrorism Partnership (TSCTP) to build Nigerian military capabilities for given military compations and countering improving download service was also civil-military operations and contering improvised explosive devices.
+In the face of the growing threat posed by Boko Haram, we are seeking to increase several lines of security assistance to help Nigeria pursue a more comprehensive approach toward the Boko Haram threat.
+For example, we have obligated \$4.5 million of FY 2014 PKO funding allocated as part of the Trans-Sahara Counterterrorism Partnership (TSCTP) to build Nigerian military capabilities for sixtly military capabilities, and countering improvinged syndroising division. civil-military operations and countering improvised explosive devices.
 We are also planning to increase FY 2014 NADR funding allocated to TSCTP to expand Antiterrorism Assistance (ATA) training for Nigerian law enforcement agencies.
 Separately, we are using prior year FMF funding obligated for Nigeria to support U.S. training of Nigeria's 143rd Ranger Battalion and possibly other vetted units of the Nigerian military.

-In addition to building Nigeria's counterterrorism capabilities, we continue to pro-mote enhanced regional cooperation and capacity to counter the Boko Haram threat.
-We are encouraging Cameroon, Chad, Niger, and Nigeria to follow through on their commitments to establish a regional task force to combat Boko Haram, building on regional mechanisms such as the Multinational Joint Task Force for Lake Chad (MNJTF).
+In addition to building Nigeria's counterterrorism capabilities, we continue to promote enhanced regional cooperation and capacity to counter the Boko Haram threat.
+We are encouraging Cameroon, Chad, Niger, and Nigeria to follow through on their commitments to establish a regional task force to combat Boko Haram, building on regional mechanisms such as the Multinational Joint Task Force for Lake Chad regional mechanisms such as the Multinational Joint Task Force for Lake Chad (MNJTF).
 We will seek to support these efforts as much as possible.
 Through TSCTP, we continue to provide a range of bilateral and regional assistance to Niger and Chad to enhance their counterterrorism capabilities.
 We added Cameroon as a member of TSCTP earlier this year, which will enable its participation in this programming.
 In addition, State and DOD are finalizing a plan for a proposed \$40 million program to help the governments of Cameroon, Chad, Niger, and Nigeria develop institutional and tactical capabilities to enhance joint efforts to counter Boko Haram and to lay the groundwork for increased cross-border cooperation to counter Boko Haram.